 Favorite easy-to-make holiday appetizer

 Clea: Does a charcuterie board count?
 That's mine.
 I make a pretty decent one.
 It has to have a variety of cheeses—goat, brie, and hard cheddar—crackers, nuts, and an assortment of veggies.
+The charcuterie board I use at home comes with four ceramic bowls and, serving utensils and cutlery in a hidden compartment, which makes things so much easier.

 Go-to drink at a holiday party